dymmond/edgy/docs/migrations/migrations.md

 ### With null-field

-Null-field is a feature to make fields nullable for one makemigration/revision.
+Null-field is a feature to make fields nullable for one makemigrations/revision run.
 You can either specify `model:field_name` or just `:field_name` for automatic detection of models.
 Non-existing models are ignored, and only models in `registry.models` are migrated.
 In the migration file, you will find a construct `monkay.instance.registry.apply_default_force_nullable_fields(...)`.